 Preserving and Storing Shiso

-- Refrigeration: Wrap leaves in a damp paper towel in and place in a perforated plastic bag in the crisper; leaves will store for 2 or 3 days.
+- Refrigeration: Wrap leaves in a damp paper towel and place in a perforated plastic bag in the crisper; leaves will store for 2 or 3 days.

 - Seed: Shiso readily self-seeds.
 Let the plant flower and save seeds after flowers dry in autumn.